“So what do you do, really?”

 Yes, sandwiches.

-Where we lived, there was no grocery store as I understood grocery stores to be at that time.
-Neither was there jarred mayonnaise.
-All we had to eat was what we made for ourselves from mostly raw ingredients found in the market or local shops.
-There were odd treats from the USA brought by guests like candy and chocolate bars that we enjoyed.
-However, those treats were far and few between.
+There was no grocery store where we lived, as I understood grocery stores to be at that time.
+And jarred mayonnaise was not available.
+All we had to eat was what we made for ourselves from ingredients we found at the market or items from local shops.
+We enjoyed treats brought to us by guests, like candy and colate bars.
+However, those treats were few and far between.

-If I wanted to give my family sandwiches for lunch, I had to find bread (the local bread was pretty flavorless) and mayonnaise.
-This did not include what kind of sandwich meat I would actually put in the sandwich.
-So first, I had to learn how to make mayonnaise.
+If I wanted to give my family sandwiches for lunch, I had to find bread (the local bread was pretty flavorless) and source some mayonnaise.
+This did not include what kind of sandwich meat I would put in the sandwich.
+So, first, I decided I had to learn how to make mayonnaise.

 How to make mayonnaise

-I didn’t understand, until then, that mayonnaise could be made and not bought at the store.
+Until then, I didn’t understand that mayonnaise could be made and not bought at the store.
 I learned so many things about mayonnaise!
 The ingredients were simple: oil, mustard, eggs, vinegar, and salt.
-I quickly learned that the oil used in making mayonnaise has to be clear.
+I quickly realized that the oil used to make mayonnaise must be clear.
 If it is not clear, the mayonnaise won’t emulsify.

-For the curious, here is a simple mayonnaise recipe that works really well!
+For the curious, here is a simple mayonnaise recipe that works well!

-Disasters abounded in my kitchen that first year, but by the time my first year was over, I was making mayonnaise, baking bread, and even roasting my own coffee beans for our morning coffee.
-One day I’ll fill you in on how important a cup of coffee is for me to start my day, but that’s news for another post.
+Disasters abounded in my kitchen that first year.
+But by the time that first year was over, I was making mayonnaise, baking bread, and even roasting my coffee beans for our morning coffee.

 I finally knew how to make more than sandwiches.